meharbhatia/SIREN_WorkLog/WorkLog.md

 **6th June 2018**

 Read about clustering in unsupervised problems and have implemented the third algorithm (K Means Algorithm).
 Started to implement the next ones which are on hierarchical clustering.

+**7th June 2018**

+Read about Hierarchical clustering approaches like Agglomerative Clustering, Divisive Clustering and Bi-Section KMeans.

+**8th June 2018**
+Reading chapter 6 of the book that looks into concept hierarchy induction and the common approaches to learning the concept hierachies.
+Read about the apporoach based on FCA which groups and hierarchically orders words or terms according to use or behaviour in corpus.
+Need to implement Algorithm 7 where we will form the lattice from the respective document and hence the concept hierarchy.